-- Turning in your friend's code/write-up (obvious). - Turning in solutions you found on Google with all the variable names changed (should be obvious).
+- Turning in your friend's code/write-up (obvious). - Turning in code creating using any sort of generative AI (obvious). - Turning in solutions you found on Google with all the variable names changed (should be obvious).
 This is a copyright violation, in addition to an AI violation. - Turning in solutions you found on Google with all the variable names changed and 2 lines added (should be obvious).
 This is also a copyright violation. - Paying someone to do your work.
 You may as well not submit the work since you will fail the exams and the course. - Posting to forums asking someone to solve the problem.
 Note: Aggregating every [stack overflow answer|result from google|other source] because you "understand it" will likely result in full credit on assignments (if you aren't caught) and then failure on every exam.
 Exams don't test if you know how to use Google, but rather test your understanding (i.e., can you understand the problems to arrive at a solution on your own).
 Also, other students are likely doing the same thing and then you will be wondering why 10 people that you don't know have your solution.